MicrosoftDocs/terminal/TerminalDocs/command-line-arguments.md

 To start an instance of Windows Terminal and have it execute a command, call `wt.exe` followed by your command.

-Here's an example of calling Windows Terminal to pass a [ping](https://docs.microsoft.com/windows-server/administration/windows-commands/ping) command argument to echo and IP address:
+Here's an example of calling Windows Terminal to pass a [ping](https://docs.microsoft.com/windows-server/administration/windows-commands/ping) command argument to echo an IP address:

 ```powershell
 wt ping docs.microsoft.com